telerik/teststudio-docs/docs/test-studio-mobile/native-applications/configure-your-app/configure-appbuilder.md

 position: 4
 ---

+> Although the Mobile testing module is in the process of discontinuation, Test Studio main product continues supporting <a href="https://www.telerik.com/teststudio/automated-website-responsive-testing" target="_blank">responsive mobile testing for web applications</a> to help meeting the demand of mobile users.

 #Configure your AppBuilder app to be testable.

 > Setting up your app for testing with Telerik Mobile Testing plugin requires that you disable the Analytics plugin which is enabled by default in some of the AppBuilder app templates.